qeeqbox/social-analyzer/README.rst

 Social-Analyzer - API, CLI & Web App for analyzing & finding a person's profile across social media websites.
 It includes different string analysis and detection modules, you can choose which combination of modules to use during the investigation process.

 The detection modules utilize a rating mechanism based on different detection techniques, which produces a rate value that starts from 0 to 100 (No-Maybe-Yes).
-This module intended to have less false positive and it's documented in this `Wiki <https://github.com/qeeqbox/social-analyzer/wiki>`_ link
+This module intended to have less false positive, and it's documented in this `Wiki <https://github.com/qeeqbox/social-analyzer/wiki>`_ link

 The analysis and public extracted information from this OSINT tool could help in investigating profiles related to suspicious or malicious activities such as `cyberbullying <https://en.wikipedia.org/wiki/Wikipedia:Cyberbullying>`_, `cybergrooming <https://de.wikipedia.org/wiki/Cyber-Grooming>`_, `cyberstalking <https://en.wikipedia.org/wiki/Cyberstalking>`_, and `spreading misinformation <https://en.wikipedia.org/wiki/Misinformation>`_.